 Workforce Crisis in Disability Supports

-Did you know that the national Direct Support Professional turnover rate is 45%?
+The growing shortage and high turnover rate of Direct Support Professionals has reached crisis level.
+The national turnover rate for Direct Support Professionals is 45%.
 Low wages and minimal benefits caused by fixed Medicaid rates are significant reasons for this turnover, which has led to difficulties attracting and retaining Direct Support Professionals.
-It has now reached a crisis level.

-Use the form below to urge your Congress members to help alleviate this workforce crisis.
+With a clear understanding of the issues at hand, State Representatives are working hard to increase caregiver wages this year.
+Use the form below to urge your legislators to help alleviate this workforce crisis.

 Visit our YouTube channel to hear how other awesome LBSA employees describe their jobs.